bendanye/code-kata/README.md

 ## Impetus

-The Author wanted to have simple way to randomise what should he do or learn for the day.
+The Author wanted to have simple way to randomise what should he code or practice for the day.